tobiashomie/comdocs/docs/module/serve_a_module.md

 2. Verify the Timestamp staleness was within the last n seconds (2 seconds)

-3. Verify the user identity, whether the function is callable (whitelisst or blacklisted) or if the user is an admin.
+3. Verify the user identity, whether the function is callable (whitelist or blacklisted) or if the user is an admin.

 ```python
 if user is admin